[X]

 Pro Tip: The more the merrier!
 Ask teacher, student, and parent leaders to join together and plan your school year of spirited fun!

-Elementary kids and teachers showing spirit
+Elementary kids and teachers showing school spirit

 Chalk Messages